VasilGVasilev/ReactProjectDefense/README.md

     Login:
         we utilize the custom hook combining setting the object as a value of state for App component and setting the value of localStorage

+    Navigation:
+        navigation filters Links based on if there is user.email in Context API, because only logged-in user has email, default auth is empty object {}

 CRUD on matches